 You want to slice the X deep enough that it cuts through the entire shell – you can usually tell if it has because you’ll see a bit of the fluffier-looking skin underneath start to poke through.
 With the X’s cut into them, the chestnuts look like this:

-Once you’ve cut your X’s in all the chestnuts, lay them out on a cookie sheet and pop them in the 400 degree oven for about 20 minutes.
+Once you’ve cut your X’s in all the chestnuts, lay them out on a cookie sheet and roast them in the 400 degree oven for about 20 minutes.
 The time doesn’t have to be exact, but you want to check them to make sure they aren’t burning, and you will know that they are done when they start to split open at the x-shaped slits that you cut into them.
 In around 20 minutes or so, the house will smell amazing, and the chestnuts will look like this:

-Once the chestnuts are out of the oven, you’re ready to peel them and enjoy – after letting them cool down for a few minutes, of course, so you don’t burn your fingers.
+Once the chestnuts are out of the oven, you’re ready to peel them and enjoy – after letting them cool down for a few minutes, of course, so you don’t burn your fingers!

 Don’t let them cool down too much, though, or they’ll be really hard to peel.
 When they’re still nice and warm, the shell pops right off and the inner skin slides off them cleanly.
 You want to try to peel as many as you can while they are still warm, so if you are doing a large amount of chestnuts it might be a good idea to either enlist the help of family members to help you peel them or to do smaller batches.
-If your chestnuts do cool down too much to peel, though, just put them back in the oven for a minute or two to let them warm up again (but I’ve found that they will peel the easiest if you can get them the first time when they’ve just come out.)
+If your chestnuts do cool down too much to peel, though, you can put them back in the oven for a minute or two to let them warm up again (but I’ve found that they will peel the easiest if you can get them the first time when they’ve just come out.)

 The chestnuts are delicious just as they are, but for a little bit of extra holiday cheer I like to smother them in a delicious buttery spice-filled maple glaze.

 Holiday Oven Roasted Chestnuts with Spiced Butter Glaze Recipe